ROJHackathon/X5-FAIR-EzTalk/README.md

 This project is collaborated on github orgnization([ROJHackathon](https://github.com/ROJHackathon)), all repositories are avaliable by this orgnization link.

 * [Back-End-EzTalk](https://github.com/ROJHackathon/Back-end-EzTalk):
      This server is developd on **Java Spring Boot**, which provides the API service for front-end app to use.
-The backend server is deployed on a *private server* on *http://108.61.221.218:39802*.
+The backend server is deployed on an *azure server* on *https://ez-talk-api-provider.azurewebsites.net*.
 * [Front-End-EzTalk](https://github.com/ROJHackathon/Front-end-EzTalk):
     The user interface is developed on **React.js & Framework7**, which display the PWA in a *IOS* style layout.
 * [Documents](https://github.com/ROJHackathon/Documents):